bruceharrison1984/chronos-ami/README.md

 This repo contains a HashiCorp Packer template that can be used to build a chronos node image.
 This can greatly speed up deployment in AWS, as well as guarantee consistency between nodes.

+This will build an image for an **x64 ARM** instance, not a standard x86/x64 instance.
+Trying to do non-ARM stuff will certainly fail.

 ## Prerequsites

 - Packer